kty1/RFplus/README.md

 `python3 RF+.py -i input.newick -a csvfile.csv`

-will compute every pairwise RF(+) distance and store collected information into the csvfile.csv file provided
+will compute every pairwise RF(+) distance and store collected information into the csvfile.csv file provided.